Saint-Georges Cool FM 103.5

-The Saint-Georges Cool FM 103.5 is a professional ice hockey team based in Saint-Georges, Quebec, Canada.
+Cool FM 103.5 de Saint-Georges de Beauce or the Saint-Georges de Beauce Cool FM 103.5 are a professional ice hockey team based in Saint-Georges, Quebec, Canada.
 The team is part of the Ligue Nord-Américaine de Hockey (LNAH), and plays at the Centre Sportif Lacroix-Dutil.

 History

 The team was founded in 1996-97 as the Rive-Sud Jackals in the former Quebec Semi-Pro Hockey League (QSPHL).
 The Jackals became the Saint-Georges Garaga in 1998–99, when relocating to Saint-Georges, Quebec.
 The Garaga dominated Canadian senior hockey in the early 2000s, winning the 2002 Allan Cup and the 2004 Allan Cup.
 In 2005, the team was purchased by businessman Jean-Paul Blais, who also owns the CRS Express trucking company, and renamed the team Saint-Georges CRS Express.
 Blais sold the team to investors in 2010, and the team was renamed after a local radio station, CKRB-FM.

 The last previous professional hockey team in the region were the Beauce Jaros from 1975 to 1977.